 -“We live in a chemical soup”

--Buy used stuff that has already “out gassed,” that new car smell is really formaldehyde.
+-That new car smell is really formaldehyde.

 -Getting off the treadmill of consumerism–people who are wealthy have a greater challenge to be healthy –this may surprise some people!